-10 Best South African Foods & Drink to Discover on Your Visit
+10 Delicious South African Foods & Drink You Need to Try

 You can learn so much about a country’s culture and history through its cuisine.
 South Africa is no exception.
 The Dutch brought their garden produce (like potatoes, pumpkins, and watermelons).
 Slaves from Malaysia, Indonesia, and Madagascar brought exciting spices.
 The French brought their winemaking techniques.
 Germans brought their sausage and pastries.
 British brought their meat pies.
 Indians brought their curries.
 South African food is truly a melting pot of different origins and culinary customs!
 Find out which South African foods are worth trying and where to go to get a taste of this diverse cuisine.

 Ah, one of the most popular South African snacks!

 What is it?

 The Dutch word “bil” means rump/meat, and “tong” means strip.
 This South African delicacy is a “strip of meat” that is seasoned with vinegar, salt, pepper, coriander, and spices and allowed to air dry for a week or two.

 Vinegar gives it a distinct flavor.
 It is usually made from beef, but game meat can also be used.